 Since our inception, inflation in China has not materially impacted our operations.
-The consumer price index in China increased 4.8% and 5.9% for years ended December 31, 2007 and 2008 respectively and decreased 0.7% for year ended December 31, 2009, according to the National Bureau of Statistics of China.
+The consumer price index in China increased 1.5%, 4.8% and 5.9% for years ended December 31, 2006, 2007 and

+2008, respectively, according to the National Bureau of Statistics of China.
 Inflation could affect our business in the future by, among other things, increasing the cost of our production inputs and borrowing costs, and affecting the value of financial instruments.